vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 44:' "The Lord Achyuta fulfills His desired will by entering into those that are already born."

-Desika points out that the Lord himself incarnated in ten forms like Parankusha and Parakala and promulgated theEssence of Srimad Rahasyatraya Saram

-age old truths of the Vedas in a new form through the medium of a language understandable to all just as the clouds absorb the salt waters of the ocean and rain them as sweet water easily used by all.
+Desika points out that the Lord himself incarnated in ten forms like Parankusha and Parakala and promulgated the age old truths of the Vedas in a new form through the medium of a language understandable to all just as the clouds absorb the salt waters of the ocean and rain them as sweet water easily used by all.
 V. An aspirant should reflect upon the Guruparampara

 with deep depotion